DPIRD-DMA/blog/docs/_posts/2021-04-28-Applying-an-Azure-AutoML-model-to-raster-GIS-data.md

         dst.write(preds_reshaped.astype(data_dtype), 1)
 {% endhighlight %}

 You should now be able to navigate to the export location and drag the geotiff into QGIS to visualise it, hopefully it looks reasonable!
+My output looked like this.

 <img src="https://github.com/DPIRD-DMA/blog/blob/master/docs/images/blog_images/2021-04-28-Applying-an-Azure-AutoML-model-to-raster-GIS-data_image_1.png?raw=true" width="500">